QSI-marshallamey/sysadmintools/scripts/README.md

 # AVAILABLE SCRIPTS

+:exclamation:

-:exclamation: *Make sure the scripts folder is in your $PATH*
+*Make sure the scripts folder is in your $PATH*

 :exclamation: *Make sure you have execution permissions*

+:simple_smile:

 ---